iqtree/iqtree.github.io/doc/AliSim.md

      iqtree2 --alisim alignment_HKY -t tree.nwk -m HKY{2.0}

 In this case, AliSim would simulate an alignment from the HKY model.
 The frequencies of base A, C, G, and T, will be randomly generated from empirical distributions, namely, Generalized-logistic, Exponential-normal, Power-log-normal, Exponential-Weibull.
-These distributions and their parameters were estimated from a large collection of empirical datasets [REF](http://google.com).
+These distributions and their parameters were estimated from a large collection of empirical datasets [TODO](http://google.com).

+### Using user-defined parameter distributions

 In addition to five built-in distributions, namely *uniform, Generalized_logistic, Exponential_normal, Power_log_normal, and Exponential_Weibull*, users could define their own lists of numbers, then generate other model parameters from these lists by following these steps.
 Note that user-defined lists of numbers could be generated from different distributions.